ch-stark/policies-argocd-tutorial/tutorial3.md

   noncompliant: 45s
 ```

 - **Usage**: This option is crucial for optimizing policy evaluation performance.
 By specifying shorter intervals for non-critical policies (e.g., `noncompliant: 45s`), you can ensure that they are checked more frequently for compliance, thus improving overall system responsiveness.
-Critical policies can have longer intervals (e.g., `compliant: 30m`) to reduce the load on the system.
+Noncritical policies can have longer intervals (e.g., `compliant: 30m`) to reduce the load on the system.

 ### Kustomize